 - Employee departures can cause gaps in knowledge due to poor documentation of project progress.

 - Incomplete project resource planning can lead to different expectations between the company and the client.

 Also recall that resource planning can influence the viability of future projects and their timelines.

 Resource planning is a necessary component of project management, and it can also bring added benefits to a company.
 Let’s take a look at a few examples that show how using resources well can benefit your company.

 Resource planning helps you with resource allocation so you efficiently assign projects at the right time.
-For example, if an employee with specialized skills is needed to complete a project, you can defer starting that project while the employee is out of office.
+For example, if an employee with a specialized skill set is needed to complete projects, you can defer starting those projects while the employee is out of office.
 That way, other employees don’t waste time getting started on a project that can’t be completed yet.

 Resource planning helps you track project efficiency.
 It can help you identify employees that are more efficient at certain tasks than others.
 It can also help increase project management efficiency overall.
 By using one convenient tracking system, project managers can see all the details in one place, reducing the amount of time needed to oversee projects.

 By investing in resource planning, you gain expertise about all the components of a client’s project.
 You’re able to appropriately communicate expectations to them and answer questions as they come up.
 This level of organization helps customers trust you more because of your hands-on knowledge of all the details.

 When all employees are in the loop and understand expectations, you facilitate stronger project teams that work well together.
 Resource planning helps prevent miscommunication and empowers employees to take ownership over their roles in a particular project.